#LOOCREW Show me the Dunny!

 When we all watch TV for entertainment we watch for a plethora of reasons.
 Whether it be that we have been a Harry Redknapp fan for years or we enjoy watching members of society squirm and struggle eating bits of Kangaroo!

 For LOOS FOR DOs, we live, breathe and dream loos!
 So, we cannot avoid the topic.
 In last week’s sales meeting there was a discussion with the LOOCREW about exactly that.
 The jungle loos and showers.

-Being a supplier of portable and luxury toilets and shower we have seen our fair share of the good, the bad and ugly.
+Being a supplier of portable and luxury toilets we have seen our fair share of the good, the bad and ugly.
 The jungle Dunny was a real talking point for us.
 So why not dig a little deeper and flush (!!) out some Dunny facts for you all.